-We talked about the importance of selling goods and services on your blog as an additional passive income.
+We talked about the importance of selling goods and services on your blog as an additional passive income stream.

-If this doesn’t resonate with you or you can’t sell physical products, you can always turn to digital products, and online courses or workshops are a great option.
+If this doesn’t resonate with you or you can’t sell physical products, you can always turn to digital products, and online courses or workshops are a great way to make money blogging.

 If you’re a blogger and generate decent organic traffic, you’re already perceived as an industry expert.